 Dungeons themselves are quite basic and simple in their design with each floor only utilizing a few different blocks giving everything a clean, but boring appearance.
 Th combat plays out differently than in any other RPG game that I have played previously.
 Once you lose all of your hit points, your armor will begin to take damage.
 Once your armor hits zero, it breaks and won’t be able to be used ever again, while you will be sent back to the entrance to the tower known as the Railyard.
 Combat consists of figuring out how to exploit enemies so that you can hit them and they will miss every time.

 With its randomly generated dungeons, Legasista seems to have an unyielding amount of content to offer players along with tons – and I really mean tons – of character customization.
-The story carries on the tradition of using overused cliches and the combat is simplistic at best once you figure out how to attack each enemy, but there is something still enjoyable about Legasista.Note: The Legasista review was written based on the PS3 version of the game.
+The story carries on the tradition of using overused cliches and the combat is simplistic at best once you figure out how to attack each enemy, but there is something still enjoyable about Legasista.Note: Legasista was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.